ibm-cloud-docs/watsonx-code-assistant/wca-explain.md

 1. {{site.data.keyword.wca_short_cap}} processes the request and in the chat displays the explanation for the code that you selected.

-{: #wca-explain-code}

-To request and view an explanation for code changes:

-1. In your Eclipse IDE, right-click on the project or file or class, and then click **Explain Code Changes**.
-Or in your Visual Studio Code context menu, right-click and select **watsonx Code Assistant**, and then click **Explain**.
-1. The code assistant performs a scan and provides a code change explanation.
-1. After you review the explanation, you can click **Save code change explanation** to store in a local file.

-Java programming languages output a Java-specific explanation.
-All other languages output a generic explanation.-->

 ## Explaining Java applications
 {: #wca-explain-apps}